francoameri/case-studies/ip-assignement-best-practices/readme.md

     Cons: Requires accurate MAC tracking; NIC replacement or virtualization can require reservation updates; still reliant on DHCP server availability.
 Admins should enforce naming/MAC policies; Managers get lower manual overhead than static.

-> Opinion: This is often the real good practice — balancing automation with predictability.
+> Opinion: This is often the preferred approach — balancing automation with predictability.

 🔄 **- 3.
 Dynamic DHCP**